Bereavement and grief

 Physical effects of grief

-Like other forms of stress, bereavement can weaken your immune system, making you more susceptible to illness.
+Like other forms of stress and trauma, bereavement can weaken your immune system, making you more susceptible to illness.
 Stress and anxiety can produce physical symptoms.
 You might experience:

 • exhaustion